pvbgeek/pvbgeek/README.md

 - 👋 Hi, I’m Parth Bhalerao
 - 👀 I’m interested in ...
-Data-Structures and Algorithms and Software Developement
+Data-Structures and Algorithms and Software Developement.
-- 🌱 I’m currently learning ...
-Java and Collection Framework and corresponding Data Structures
+- 🌱 I’m currently working on Java and Python development in Data Structures and Algorithms and Object Oriented System Design.
-- 💞️ I’m looking to collaborate on ... open source projects and learn new things
+- 💞️ I’m looking to collaborate on ... open source projects and learn new things.
 - 📫 How to reach me ...
 My Email-ID is : pvbcod@gmail.com

 <!---